solana-foundation/developer-content/docs/core/accounts.md

   is transferred to the Program Executable Data Account and the buffer account is closed.

-For example, here are links to Solana Explorer for the Token Extensions [Program Account](https://explorer.solana.com/address/TokenzQdBNbLqP5VEhdkAS6EPFLC1PHnBqCXEpPxuEb) and its corresponding
+For example, here are links to the Solana Explorer for the Token Extensions [Program Account](https://explorer.solana.com/address/TokenzQdBNbLqP5VEhdkAS6EPFLC1PHnBqCXEpPxuEb) and its corresponding
 [Program Executable Data Account](https://explorer.solana.com/address/DoU57AYuPFu2QU514RktNPG22QhApEjnKxnBcu4BHDTY).